Adewunmi-Olamiposi-Daniel/DATA_SCIENCE_Stage_1/Week2/Day_1/README.md

 — DAY 1 - MONDAY, NOV 3)

-We explored how to make Python repeat tasks automatically using loops.
+I explored how to make Python repeat tasks automatically using loops.
 Learned to iterate over **lists**, **ranges**, and **strings**, and how loops mimic real-world repetition.

 ---